How To Get Rid Of Ants Inside & Outside the House

 Pros: Effective, non-toxic, fast

-Cons: Can be messy, requires more cleanup than other methods
+Cons: Can be messy, requires more cleanup than other methods, only kills worker ants

 11. Boric acid